20 of the best Prime Day deals on five-star products: headphones, TVs, speakers and more

 All sorts of products are discounted this Prime Day, but when it comes to quality, some of them can be a bit... questionable.
 But not here.
-Oh no – we've rounded up the best deals on only the best products we've tested.
+Oh no – we have rounded up the best deals on only the best products we have tested.
 That includes speakers, TVs, headphones and more.

-Every device below has earned a perfect five stars from us, and some have even won a coveted What Hi-Fi Award.
-If you're looking for the best of its type, you've found it.
+Every device below has earned a perfect five stars from us, and some have even won a coveted What Hi-Fi?
+Award.
+If you're looking for the best of its type, you have found it.

 So what do we have?
-There's the best small TV going, a Panasonic blu-ray player for under £50, Sony's previous-gen wireless noise-cancelling headphones, streaming sticks, hi-fi products and more.
+There's the best small TV going, a Panasonic Blu-ray player for less than £50, Sony's previous-generation wireless noise-cancelling headphones, streaming sticks, hi-fi products and more.
 Buy one of these, and you will not be disappointed.

 The best Prime Day deals on five-star TVs